5 Sources

 Copy Link

-Spanish authorities are investigating a 17-year-old boy suspected of using artificial intelligence to create and sell deepfake nude images of his female classmates.
-The case, unfolding in Valencia, southeastern Spain, has raised serious concerns about the misuse of AI technology and its potential for privacy violations and exploitation 1.
+In a disturbing case that highlights the growing concerns surrounding artificial intelligence (AI) and digital privacy, Spanish authorities are investigating a 17-year-old boy suspected of using AI to create and sell deepfake nude images of his female classmates 1.
+The incident, which took place in Valencia, southeastern Spain, has sent shockwaves through the community and reignited debates about the ethical use of AI technology.

-The investigation began in December 2024 when a teenage girl reported that AI-generated videos and manipulated photos depicting her "completely naked" were posted on a social media account created under her name.
-Subsequently, fifteen other young women from the same educational institute came forward with similar complaints 2.
+The investigation began in December 2024 when a teenage girl reported that AI-generated videos and manipulated photos depicting her "completely naked" were posted on a social media account created under her name 2.
+As the case developed, 15 other minors came forward with similar complaints, leading authorities to suspect that the perpetrator was one of their schoolmates.

 The Spanish Civil Guard stated, "Photos of various people, all of them minors, appeared on this account.
 All these photos had been modified from the originals, which had been manipulated so that the people in them appeared completely naked" 3.